 Men's Basketball NIT vs. St. John's (by Matt Riley)

-Jason Williford is in his fifth year as an assistant men's basketball coach at the University of Virginia and his 13th year as a men's assistant basketball coach at the collegiate level.
+Jason Williford is in his seventh year as an assistant men's basketball coach at the University of Virginia and his 15th year as a men's assistant basketball coach at the collegiate level.

 A native of Richmond, Va., Williford is a 1995 graduate of Virginia.
 During his four years as a member of the UVa men's basketball team, the Cavaliers won the NIT in 1992 and participated in the NCAA Tournament three times.
 Virginia reached the NCAA Tournament's Sweet 16 in 1993, the second round in 1994 and the Elite Eight in 1995 when he was a team captain.

 After graduation, Williford played four years in the Icelandic Professional League and the Korean Basketball League.
 In 1995-96, he was named the Foreign MVP for the Haukar Club Team in the Icelandic Professional League.
 He also began his coaching career that season by heading up the Under-20 Haukar Club Team.
 From 1996-99, Williford played for two teams in the Korean Basketball League and earned All-Star honors.

 Williford was an assistant coach with the boys' varsity basketball team at his alma mater, John Marshall High School, in 1999-2000.

 Williford and his wife, Kwamina, have two sons, Austin and Cameron.